ThomasMertes/seed7/read_me.txt

     make

   After the compilation the interpreter is linked to the file 'seed7/prg/hi'.
+The Seed7 compiler (s7c) is compiled with:

+    make s7c

   The file 'seed7/src/read_me.txt' contains a detailed explanation of the compilation process.

 HOW TO COMPILE UNDER OTHER OPERATING SYSTEMS?